terryg/resume/README.md

 ## Experience

 `Aug11-Present`
-__DENTSPLY Implants, Waltham, MA__
+__Dentsply Sirona Implants, Waltham, MA__

 - Director, Global Digital Product Development `Jun14-present`

 Managed interdisciplinary team of five (5) direct reports.
 Collaborated with colleagues from Marketing & Communications, Operations, QA/RA, Customer Service, and Sales organizations.
-Responsible for defining and delivering software-based products to support and expand upon DENTSPLY Implants' CAD/CAM restorative solutions.
+Responsible for defining and delivering software-based products to support and expand upon Dentsply Sirona Implants' Digital Solutions.
 Responsible for assembling cross-functional teams, planning, and scheduling projects.
 Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
-Project hand-off to Marketing for commercialization including end-user, support, and training materials.
+Delivered projects to Marketing for commercialization with end-user documentation, trainng materials, and ongoing support.
 Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
 Reported to VP of Development.

 On-boarded one (1) new hire.

 Authored strategy white paper for connectivity to data acquisition devices and networks in the dental industry.
 Strategy adopted by $75M global business experiencing double-digit growth.

-Intitiated and completed project to connect business partner's intraoral scanning systems with DENTSPLY Implants' centralized design & manufacturing facilities.
-Managed relationship with business partners, managed cross-functional team that implemented the project, negotiated with other functions for resources.
-Project completion resulted in Marketing Launch at the premier implantology forum & trade show in Europe.
+Intitiated and completed project to connect business partner's intraoral scanning systems with Dentsply Sirona Implants' centralized design & manufacturing facilities.
+Managed relationship with business partner, managed cross-functional team that implemented the project, and negotiated with other functions for resources.
+Project completion resulted in Marketing's launch at the premier implantology forum & trade show in Europe.

-Initiated and completed project to connect 3rd major dental CAD system with DENTSPLY Implants.
+Initiated and completed project to connect 3rd major dental CAD system with Dentsply Sirona Implants.
 Project completion resulted in Marketing Launch at the largest trade show for dental laboratories in North America.

 Delivered product enhancements to support 100% growth in yearly unit volume for innovative digital product.